ProgressionStudios/boosted-front-end-login/readme.txt

 1. Install and acivate the "Boosted Front-end Login" plugin.
 2. Click to "Add Block" within the block editor to add a new block.
-3. You will find these 3 custom blocks: Login, Lost Password, and User Registration
+3. You will find the Login, Lost Password, and User Registration blocks under the heading "Boosted Front-End Login"

 == Frequently Asked Questions ==